International Students

 CSS Profile Fee Waivers

-All admitted first-year international students, who indicated an intent to apply for financial aid on their admission application, will receive a CSS Profile fee waiver.
+All admitted first-year international students, who indicated an intent to apply for financial aid on their admission application will automatically receive a CSS Profile fee waiver upon admission.

 The CSS Profile fee waiver will be available in your financial aid checklist in your applicant portal after admissions decisions have been released.